Role of Quantum Coherence in Kinetic Uncertainty Relations

-Having introduced the quantum $\psi$-KUR~\eqref{eq: Our KUR}, we compare it with a different, previously obtained bound \cite{Hasegawa_2020}:
+Having introduced the quantum $\psi$-KUR [Eq.~\eqref{eq: Our KUR}], we compare it with a different, previously obtained bound \cite{Hasegawa_2020}:

-which also applies in the steady state for the quantum jump unravelling of the Lindblad master equation~\eqref{eq: Lindblad}.
-For the diffusive unravelling, $1$ is replaced by $1/4$ in the numerator.
-Here $\chi$ is a different coherence-dependent factor (see SM for the expression).
+which also applies in the steady state for the quantum jump unraveling of the Lindblad master equation[Eq.~\eqref{eq: Lindblad}].
+For the diffusive unraveling, $1$ is replaced by $1/4$ in the numerator.
+Here $\chi$ is a different coherence-dependent factor (see Supplemental Material~\cite{SM} for the expression).
 However, as opposed to $\psi$, it does not concisely capture how much $\op{\rho}$ fails to commute with $\op{H}$.
-Moreover, the factor $\chi$ is the same for all unravellings, forfeiting a tailoring of the noise-to-signal bound to a particular current measurement.
-And in contrast to~\eqref{eq: Our KUR}, the coherence-dependent term in~\eqref{eq: Hasegawa KUR} does not have the form of a multiplicative factor of the right-hand side.
+Moreover, for a given system, the factor $\chi$ is the same for all unravelings and current measurements, because it does not depend on the current superoperator $\mc{J}$, forfeiting a tailoring of the noise-to-signal bound to a particular current measurement.
+This is in contrast to $\psi$.

-\textit{Double quantum dot.---}We illustrate the $\psi$-KUR~\eqref{eq: Our KUR} on a DQD model~\cite{VanDerWiel}, where we find that $\psi\in[-2,0]$ allows for considerable violations of the classical KUR due to coherence when the noise $D$ cannot be faithfully described by a classical model.
+\textit{Double quantum dot---}We illustrate the $\psi$-KUR~\eqref{eq: Our KUR} on a DQD model~\cite{VanDerWiel}, where we find that $\psi\in[-2,0]$ allows for considerable violations of the classical KUR due to coherence when the noise $D$ cannot be faithfully described by a classical model.
 The system consists of left (L) and right (R) spinless quantum dots, which are weakly coupled to their respective fermionic reservoirs.
 The Hamiltonian is

 where $\op{c}_\ell$ ($\op{c}_\ell^\dagger$) are annihilation (creation) operators of an electron in dot $\ell = L, R$, $\epsilon$ is the occupation energy of each quantum dot, and $g$ the coherent tunnel strength.
 The chemical potential, inverse temperature, and coupling strength to reservoir $\ell$ are denoted by $\mu_\ell$, $\beta_\ell$, and $\gamma_\ell$, respectively.